AliceO2Group/MonitoringCustomComponents/spark-streaming-aggregator/README.md

 # Spark Streaming aggregator

-This component computes aggregation of value coming from a [Flume Avro Sink](https://flume.apache.org/FlumeUserGuide.html#avro-sink) using one of the allowed aggregation functions and sends the results back to a [Flume UDP Source](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-source) using the *event mode* format.
+This component computes aggregations of values coming from [Flume Avro Sink](https://flume.apache.org/FlumeUserGuide.html#avro-sink) using one of the allowed aggregation functions and sends the results back to a [Flume UDP Source](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-source) using the *event mode* format.

 ## Dependencies
 - Spark > 2.2.0